pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 The event store uses a "sequenced item mapper" and an "active record strategy".
 The sequenced item mapper and the active record strategy share a common "sequenced item" type.
+The sequenced item mapper can convert objects such as domain events to sequenced items, and the active record strategy can write sequenced items to a database.

 Sequenced Items
 ===============

-The sequenced item type provides a common persistence model across the components of the mechanism.
+A sequenced item type provides a common persistence model across the components of the mechanism.
 The sequenced item type is normally declared as a namedtuple.